It’s Time to Silence That Super Annoying Troll – Once & For All!

 But no more!
 Be gone, Troll!

-Here are two step-by-step guides to blocking a person from a Facebook Business page who hasn’t liked it in 2020.
+Here is your step-by-step guide to blocking a person from a Facebook Business page who hasn’t liked it in 2020.

 Strategy 1: The Easier, Updated Version